IBM-Cloud/terraform-provider-ibm/website/docs/r/dl_route_report.html.markdown

 layout: "ibm"
 page_title: "IBM : dl_route_report"
 description: |-
-  Manages IBM Direct Link Gateway.
+  Create and Delete Route Report for a DirectLink Gateway.
 ---

 # ibm_dl_route_report

-Create a Direct Link Route Report by using the Direct Link Route Report resource.
+Provides a resource for ibm_dl_route_report.
+This allows to create and delete a route report for a directlink gateway.
 For more information, see [about Direct Link Route Report](https://cloud.ibm.com/docs/dl?topic=dl-generate-route-reports&interface=ui).

 ## Example usage to create Direct Link Route Report on dedicated gateway